Santiagocruzi/PlanetFootball/README.md

 # Planet Football
-Planet Football is a football entertainment website for any football enthusiast.
+Planet Football is a football entertainment website that showcases current news, standings, and information about the Top 5 European leagues and it's players.

 <h2>Getting Started</h2>